nkh/ftl/config/ftl/etc/man/ftl.md

-When bindings are shown _alt-gr_ is replaced by _⇑_ and "_shift+alt-gr_ is replaced by  _⇈_; as well as the key the combination would generate that makes it easier to search for bindings by typing them.
+When bindings are shown _alt-gr_ is replaced by _⇑_ and "_shift+alt-gr_ is replaced by  _⇈_; as well as the key the combination would generate that makes it easier to search by name or by binding.

 ## Leader key